b-bly/no-more-pain/README.md

 View the app live at [https://nomorepain.herokuapp.com/](https://nomorepain.herokuapp.com/)

-An app for sharing injury treatments that worked for you.
+An app for sharing injury treatments that have worked for you.

 Have you ever struggled to get over an injury?
 I have had athletic injuries that persisted after seeing multiple health professionals.
 I spent many hours Googling to try to find effective injury treatment and prevention.
 I found there were many people out there who wanted to help others by sharing their experiences and also those seeking help.
 I was inspired to create a place for this sharing to take place.